Program Overview

 Course Objectives:

-This module will equip the student with broad knowledge of synthetic biology and engineering of genetic parts and devices.
-Students will learn how to identify the appropriate parts and use them to compose devices.
+This module will equip the student with broad knowledge of synthetic biology, and the engineering of biological parts and devices.

 Course Prerequisites: